anentropic/megaparsy/README.rst

    *Functional or Combinator Parsing explained by Professor Graham Hutton.*

-So here I have ported a bunch of the Megaparsec combinators over to Parsy.
+So in *Megaparsy* I have ported a bunch of the Megaparsec combinators over to Parsy.
 It is surprising how smoothly it went and how similar they come out - this is testament to the genius of Parsy, which is where all the clever part is.

 (I haven't done all of them yet, but the indentation-sensitive ones are here)